 Being a dad

-My daughter’s due to be born in the next couple of days.
+My daughter’s due to be born soon.
 Me and my partner are really excited.
-This is our first child so we’ve been in learning and prep mode for the last few month.
+This is our first child so we’ve been in learning and prep mode for the last few months.
 We’ve decided to share parental leave straight down the middle, taking 6 months each.
 My 2020’s going to be about learning to be a dad.
 I worked in parent advocacy at the beginning of the decade so it’ll be nice to revist that.

 This will be the longest I’ve been away from work for a long time.
 I’ve been working since I was 13, starting out in retail on Saturdays.
 I took a break for a couple of months in my first term of university.
 Aside from that, this will be the longest break in my career.
 It’s going to be weird.
 But now feels like a good time.
 My career’s in a good place and I can focus on real life for a change.
 Shared parental leave is a privilege that I’m grateful for.
 Me and my partner are looking forward to meeting our daughter :)